Scariest Horror Anime Monsters: 7 That Stay With You

 📺 Aired: 2015 (Season 1)

-Overlord is primarily dark fantasy, but it has stretches of genuine horror—especially when the story shows what happens to powerless people trapped in a world run by monsters.
-Neuronist Painkill is one of the creepiest designs in the entire series.
+Overlord is dark fantasy first and horror second.
+Then every so often it stops and shows you what happens to powerless people stuck in a world run by monsters, and it gets genuinely hard to watch.
+Neuronist Painkill is the creepiest design in the whole show for me.

 4. Urado (Kaneyuki Miyama) – Ghost Hunt